 It’s no secret that Brazilian Jiu Jitsu is best learned while rolling on the mats.
-The problem is, sometimes real life gets in the way and we’re forced to take some time off from bjj.
-Spending time with your family is important, taking time off when you have an injury is also good for recovery.
-It’s okay to take some time off from your bjj training every once in a while, but don’t cut off jiu jitsu cold turkey.
+The problem is, sometimes real life gets in the way and we’re forced to take time off from BJJ.
+Spending time with your family is important, and taking time off when you have an injury is good for recovery.
+It’s okay to take some time off from your BJJ training every once in a while, but don’t cut off Jiu Jitsu cold turkey.

-Whether you’re taking time off for an extended period, or if you would just like to know some things to do in-between mat time, The MMA Guru is here to help.
-There are many ways to improve your Brazilian Jiu Jitsu at home.
-Use this training advice provided by The MMA Guru and improve your bjj off the mats.
+Whether you’re taking time off for an extended period, or if you would just like to know some things to do in-between mat time here are my tips on how to improve your Brazilian Jiu Jitsu at home.

 I know this might sound crazy to some of you, but reading a good book can really help develop a better technique and overall train of thought.
 I wouldn’t know what I would do if I never read Jiu-Jitsu University by Saulo Ribeiro.
 There’s just so much knowledge in that book from someone who has studied BJJ their entire life.
 Another book I highly recommend is The Black Belt Blueprint by Nicolas Gregoriades.